badukoos/echosnare/readme.md

 **EchoSnare** is an OSINT tool built to track the amplification of propaganda or misinformation by fringe and coordinated websites that launder narratives across low-credibility sources.
 The project focuses on:

 - Tracing the reuse of content from original articles
-- Identifying narrative amplification through search engines (currently supporting DuckDuckGo an- Google)
+- Identifying narrative amplification through search engines (currently supporting DuckDuckGo and Google)
 - Extracting and comparing article content
 - Labeling and enriching source domain data
 - Analyzing content reuse frequency and associated metadata